mraggi/discreture/README.md

 ## Discreture vs Sagemath

-This comparison isn't even fair (c++ vs python).
+This comparison isn't very fair (c++ vs python).
 On the same system, iterating over all (24 choose 12) combinations, sage takes 12.2 seconds.
 Discreture takes approximately 0.01 seconds.
 No point in graphing that.

 ## CLANG vs GCC
 On a i7-5820K CPU @ 3.30GHz, on Linux, compiling with -Ofast yields the following results: